 The objective in semi contact sparring is not necessarily to knock out or stun your opponent but to win by accumulated points via controlled strikes to certain parts of the body.
 These matches are different from full contact karate matches which by contrast promotes strikes at full force, and most times with the exception of groin cups and mouth guards, little to no protection is used.

 THE RISE IN POPULARITY OF OPEN FINGER GLOVES

-While semi contact gloves or “Karate mitts” are often associated with point sparring, open fingered gloves or “MMA gloves” are more commonly used in full contact combat sports which typically involve heavy striking and/or grappling such as MMA, Brazilian Jiujutsu, Vale Tudo, Catch wrestling, full contact Karate, World Taekwondo sanctioned matches, Sambo, Kudo, and full contact Lei Tai fighting.
+While semi contact gloves or “Karate mitts” are often associated with point sparring, open finger gloves or “MMA gloves” are more commonly used in full contact combat sports which typically involve heavy striking and/or grappling such as MMA, Brazilian Jiujutsu, Vale Tudo, Catch wrestling, full contact Karate, World Taekwondo sanctioned matches, Combat Sambo, Kudo, and full contact Lei Tai fighting.

 - GRAPPLING GLOVES

 Grappling gloves allow easy finger movement, they tend to be lighter and less padded than other open finger gloves.
 Any padding may cover the third knuckle.
 While these gloves are pliable and useful for grappling and working within the clinch while sparring, they are not used in professional fights very often because of the lack of protection offered when striking.

 2. SPARRING GLOVES